kaylendwyer/template-debug/pages/people/instructors.md

 permalink: /instructors/
 header:
     title: Instructors
-    slogan: The Institute sessions will be led by more than 20 experienced academics and community partners, offering a breadth of complementary skill sets and areas of expertise that will provide participants rich opportunities for engagement
+    slogan: The Institute sessions will be led by more than 20 experienced academics and community partners, offering a breadth of complementary skill sets and areas of expertise that will provide participants rich opportunities for engagement.
-    background-color: "#e9d758"
+    background-color: "#fff"
     underline-color: "#e9d758"
 ---